SoftDevGang/login-form-tdd-ui-kata/React/login-form/notes.md

 #### Tasks for next: interaction

 - (Peter) use Authentication.ts in real when Authentication code is finished.
-- Show error message at login failure
+- Show error message at login failure (DONE)
 - Show next component at login success (DONE)

 ### 02.12.2020